 - Type of concrete being used

 If you’re building in an area with poor soil quality or steep grading, you will need a deeper foundation and will pay more for excavation.
+Also, you may need to install retaining walls to prevent surrounding soil from collapsing and falling onto the foundation.
+This installation depends on the kind of soil on your lot.

 When building on an existing site with a demolished home, check the condition of the existing foundation.
 If there are no cracks or other structural or safety issues, you could frame your new house on the existing foundation.
 Doing so will limit your floor plan, but if you choose to build a new foundation, you’ll have to pay to remove the old one.